Affiliate links on Android Authority may earn us a commission. Learn more.

 Much like the Nintendo 64 vs PlayStation, Nintendo DS games are much smaller than PSP titles.
-MicroSD expansion or lots of internal storage is a must if you plan to play several PSP games then.
+Plenty of internal storage or a microSD slot is a must if you plan to play several PSP games.

 These system requirements are pretty tame compared to other consoles from the same era.
 You should theoretically be able to play these titles on recent budget-minded octa-core phones, but what about going even lower?

-Metropolis Street Racer and Daytona USA delivered a mostly smooth frame-rate on a device with a quad-core chipset (Cortex-A53).
-Meanwhile, Soul Calibur also offered playable performance, but saw numerous graphical glitches.
-MDK2 was another title we briefly tested and it was quite smooth, although the emulator didn’t detect my Xbox controller’s shoulder triggers for some reason.
+Metropolis Street Racer and Daytona USA delivered mostly smooth frame rates on a device with a quad-core chipset (Cortex-A53).
+Meanwhile, Soul Calibur also offered playable performance but saw numerous graphical glitches.
+MDK2 was another title we briefly tested, and it was quite smooth, although the emulator didn’t detect my Xbox controller’s shoulder triggers for some reason.

-Easily one of the most technically demanding emulators for Android, Dolphin brings GameCube and Wii games to smartphones, and it’s come a long way since its initial release in 2013.
+Easily one of the most technically demanding emulators for Android, Dolphin is a GameCube and Wii emulator that brings those games to smartphones, and it’s come a long way since its initial release in 2013.

 The emulator has some significant system requirements in order to run it at a playable pace.
-The development team notes that you’ll need a 64-bit processor and Android Lollipop, but that’s not all you need.
+The development team notes that the emulator requires a 64-bit processor and Android Lollipop, but that’s not all you need.

-Just don’t expect to play much, if anything, if your phone only has an octa-core Cortex-A53 chipset (e.g. Snapdragon 625, Snapdragon 450, Helio P22, Kirin 659).
-I tried out Metroid Prime on the Redmi 5 (Snapdragon 450) and frame-rates dropped to the mid to low teens, or even single digits every now and again (especially when switched to OpenGL).
+Just don’t expect to play much, if anything, if your phone only has an octa-core Cortex-A53 chipset (e.g., Snapdragon 625, Snapdragon 450, Helio P22, Kirin 659).
+I tried out Metroid Prime on the Redmi 5 (Snapdragon 450), and frame rates dropped to the low teens, and even single digits every now and again.
 Results were slightly better for Mario Kart: Double Dash, which generally hit 20fps for the most part (with occasional drops to 15fps), but you’re still looking at a slow-motion affair.

-It’s also worth noting that Qualcomm chipsets tend to fare much better than Exynos, MediaTek and Kirin SoCs.
-This is apparently due to Qualcomm’s better driver support and the beefy GPUs too.
+It’s also worth noting that Qualcomm chipsets have a reputation for much better performance than Exynos, MediaTek, and Kirin SoCs.
+This is apparently due to Qualcomm’s better driver support and the beefy GPUs.